 Our Compensation Committee has the authority under its charter to engage the services of a consulting firm or other outside advisor to assist it in designing our compensation programs and in making compensation decisions.
-The Compensation Committee exercised this authority to engage Radford, an Aon plc business ("Radford"), as an independent compensation consultant for a portion of 2021.
-The Compensation Committee carefully evaluated and considered the performance of Radford during the prior year and exercised its authority to engage Pearl Meyer & Partners, LLC ("Pearl Meyer") as its independent compensation Committee on the topics of executive and director compensation and governance, including, but not limited to, our total compensation program, equity strategy, peer group selection, and compensation disclosures.
-Pearl Meyer reports directly to our Compensation Committee Chairperson on the matters on which it has been retained.
+The Compensation Committee exercised this authority to engage Pearl Meyer as its independent compensation consultant since 2021.
+Pearl Meyer serves as an advisor to our Compensation Committee on the topics of executive and director compensation and governance, including, but not limited to, our total compensation program, equity strategy, peer group selection, and compensation disclosures.
+Pearl Meyer reports directly to our Compensation Committee on the matters on which it has been retained.

-Our Compensation Committee regularly reviews the services provided by its outside consultant and believes that Radford was and Pearl Meyer is independent from the Company in providing executive compensation consulting services.
-Our Compensation Committee has assessed the independence of Radford and Pearl Meyer consistent with Nasdaq Global Select Market listing standards and has concluded that the prior engagement of Radford and current engagement of Pearl Meyer does not raise any conflicts of interest.
-Our Compensation Committee continues to monitor the independence of its compensation consultant on a periodic basis.
+Our Compensation Committee regularly reviews the services provided by its independent compensation consultant and believes that Pearl Meyer is independent from the Company in providing executive compensation consulting services.
+Our Compensation Committee has assessed the independence of Pearl Meyer consistent with Nasdaq Global Select Market listing standards and has concluded that the engagement of Pearl Meyer does not raise any conflicts of interest.
+Our Compensation Committee continues to monitor the independence of its compensation consultant on an annual basis.